 Early Childhood Studies majors who plan to teach in a public school primary grade classroom should select the Teacher Certification PreK-3 Option.
 In this option, courses focus more specifically on children in the age range from five to eight and on the primary classroom setting.
 The content and pedagogical knowledge needed to teach in the primary grades is introduced in the early childhood core courses and the general education courses and further developed in the teacher certification option courses.
-Early Childhood teacher candidates will develop a repertoire of culturally responsive teaching strategies to foster primary grade students’ understanding of reading, writing, language arts, mathematics, science, social studies, technology, and the arts.
-The Teacher Certification PreK-3 Option provides extensive field experiences in area public schools, culminating in a full-time student teaching experience in the final semester.
-Students benefit from our Professional Development School partnership, which provides rich internship experiences under the mentorship of public school teachers and university faculty.
+Early Childhood teacher candidates will develop a repertoire of culturally responsive teaching strategies to foster primary grade students understanding of reading, writing, language arts, mathematics, science, social studies, technology, and the arts.
+The Teacher Certification PreK-3 Option provides extensive field experiences in area public schools, culminating in a year-long teacher apprenticeship in a public school primary grade classroom.
+The year-long apprentice includes a two-and-a-half day per week practicum in a primary grade classroom in the fall semester, followed by a full-time teaching internship in the same classroom in the spring semester.
+The apprentice year provides Early Childhood Studies teacher candidates with a unique opportunity to develop relationships with their mentor teacher and the children in their class, participate in the development of classroom community over the course of a school year, see how the children grow and change over a year, and build the skills and knowledge needed to be an effective primary grade educator.
+Early Childhood Studies teacher candidates benefit from our Professional Development School partnership, which provides rich internship experiences under the mentorship of public school teachers and university faculty.

 This teacher education program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
 Graduates who complete this Teacher Certification Option are eligible for Birth-Grade 3 teacher certification in the state of New Hampshire.
-Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
+Because of New Hampshires membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that states department of education.
 Receiving states may have a difference in elementary grade range and may impose certain special requirements that must be met within a reasonable period of time.
-For further information, please see the Teacher Education and Clinical Experiences section.
-A minimum cumulative grade point average of 2.50 is required for admission into Teacher Education candidacy; candidates are required to have a 2.70 grade point average to student teach.
+For further information, please see the Educator Preparation section.
+A minimum cumulative grade point average of 2.50 is required for admission into Teacher Education candidacy; candidates are required to have a 3.00 grade point average to enroll in the Internship.
 All full-time or part-time matriculated candidates in this Option are expected to make satisfactory academic progress toward their academic goals.

 In order for Early Childhood Studies majors to participate in field experiences in diverse settings that are essential for their development as early childhood professionals, students must be willing and able to travel outside of the Plymouth area beyond walking distances.
 Early Childhood Studies majors should plan for and be able to provide their own transportation by the junior year.